ozydingo/abigstick/_posts/2019-09-22-method-madness-chapter-2.md

 So how do we get a class method for *just* `MyClass`?
 When we define one by putting it on `Class`, it becomes available to every class ever.
 No good.
 We need a place to define the method where it can only be accessed by the single instance `MyClass`.

 That's where singleton classes come in.
+Every object in Ruby has a singleton class, which is a class whose *only* instance is that object.
+So a method defined on a class' singleton class is exactly where its class methods can live without affecting other classes.

 ## Class Methods

 Class methods in Ruby were always little weird.
 No mention of "static" methods like in other OOP languages.
 Instances can't call class methods.
-It's because a class method is really just an instance method for your `Class` instance.
-Defining class methods looks strange -- and wrapping your head around this method of doing so unlocks the whole puzzle:
+Defining class methods looks strange.
+But wrapping your head around this method of doing so unlocks the whole puzzle:

 ```ruby
 class MyClass